Cray-HPE/canu/docs/validate_shcd.md

 ### --out( <out>)
-Output results to a file
+Output JSON model to a file

 ### --json()